-In section VI we apply our two-loop calculations to the freezing transition.
-In subsection VI A we sum the results of section V and compute the ultraviolet poles in $\varepsilon = d-2$ for the partition functions at two loops, for an arbitrary number of replicas n.
-This determines the counterterms, the beta function and the anomalous dimensions, in the MS scheme (subsection VIB), in the $\overline{\rm MS}$ scheme (subsection VIC), and in the grand-canonical ensemble (subsection VID).
-In subsection VIE we study the RG flow for $\varepsilon > 0$.
-We show that the two-loop calculation confirms the existence of an UV stable fixed point (i.e. a phase transition) at positive coupling, for n=0 as well as for n>0.
-The n=0 fixed point describes the freezing transition induced by strong enough disorder in the random RNA model.
-We compute the critical exponents at second order in ε , and check that the results are consistent between the different schemes and the different ensembles.
+In section 6 we apply our two-loop calculations to the freezing transition.
+In section 6.1 we sum the results of section 5 and compute the ultraviolet poles in $\varepsilon = d - 2$ for the partition functions at two loops, for an arbitrary number of replicas n.
+This determines the counterterms, the beta function and the anomalous dimensions, in the MS scheme (section 6.2), in the $\overline{\text{MS}}$ scheme (section 6.3) and in the grand-canonical ensemble (section 6.4).
+In section 6.5 we study the RG flow for $\varepsilon > 0$.
+We show that the twoloop calculation confirms the existence of a UV-stable fixed point (i.e. a phase transition) at positive coupling, for n = 0 as well as for n > 0.
+The n = 0 fixed point describes the freezing transition induced by strong enough disorder in the random RNA model.
+We compute the critical exponents at second order in ε and check that the results are consistent between the different schemes and the different ensembles.

-Finally, in section VII we generalize our approach to an applied external force pulling on the RNA strand.
-This problem was first studied by the two authors and C. Hagendorf in [45], where it was shown that our model could be extended to describe the denaturation transition induced by an external pulling force, and where a one-loop calculation was performed.
-In subsection VII A we recall the model, and in subsection VII B its diagrammatics, while in subsection VII C we derive its renormalizability, and define the form of the renormalized action and of the RG functions.
-In subsection VII D we present new results, namely the details of the two-loop calculation of the counterterms and of the RG functions.
-In subsection VII E we discuss the physical meaning of our calculations for the influence of an applied force on the freezing transition, and on the nature of the denaturation transition for weak and strong disorder.
+Finally, in section 7 we generalize our approach to an applied external force pulling on the RNA strand.
+This problem was first studied by the two authors and Hagendorf in [48], where it was shown that our model could be extended to describe the denaturation transition induced by an external pulling force, and where a one-loop calculation was performed.
+In section 7.1 we recall the model, and in section 7.2 its diagrammatics, while in section 7.3 we derive its renormalizability and define the form of the renormalized action and of the RG functions.
+In section 7.4 we present new results, namely the details of the two-loop calculation of the counterterms and of the RG functions.
+In section 7.5 we discuss the physical meaning of our calculations for the influence of an applied force on the freezing transition and on the nature of the denaturation transition for weak and strong disorder.

-Section VIII offers conclusions and further perspectives.
+Section 8 offers conclusions and further perspectives.